Teacup Puppy by Janice |Updated 11-26-2023

 A runt puppy is generally considered to be smaller than its siblings.
-Sometimes there can be one or more runts and in other litters, most of the puppies are within a few ounces of each other in size.
+Sometimes, there can be one or more runts; in other litters, most puppies are within a few ounces of each other in size.

 A puppy buyer who doesn't visit the litter in person is not likely to know whether the puppy they are buying is coming from a litter of all smaller puppies or is the runt of the litter with larger siblings.

 After birth, these puppies may be weaker or sicker and have an even harder time competing for mama's milk and warmth.
-The larger puppies in the litter are stronger and have less difficult locating the warmest place or the teat with the most milk.
+The larger puppies in the litter are more robust and have less difficulty locating the warmest place or the teat with the most milk.

-Expect to pay higher than normal costs for a teacup puppy.
-Depending on whether you work with a breeder or a broker, expect to pay upwards of $3000 and often more for these smaller sized dogs.
-Commercial breeding facilities often produce many different hybrids such as the ones listed above (Morkies, Teddy Bears, Pomskys, Yorkie Poos, Malshis, and Maltipoos).
+Expect to pay higher than average costs for a teacup puppy.
+Depending on whether you work with a breeder or a broker, expect to pay upwards of $3000 and often more for these smaller-sized dogs.
+Commercial breeding facilities often produce many hybrids, such as those listed above (Morkies, Teddy Bears, Pomskys, Yorkie Poos, Malshis, and Maltipoos).

 At the far end of the spectrum, Paris Hilton paid $13,000 for a Pomeranian weighing only 12 ounces.

-If smaller means a longer life span, than it would be reasonable to assume that teacup puppies would have a long life span.
-BUT, is it true?
+If smaller means a longer life span, then it would be reasonable to assume that teacup puppies would have a long life span.
+But is it true?

-Many tiny dogs do live a long healthy life, but not all and many of those whose life span is cut short die from issues that arise from their small size.
+Many tiny dogs live a long, healthy life, but not all, and many of those whose life spans are cut short die from issues that arise from their small size.
 I'll discuss health in just a moment.

 There are no hard and fast rules for this question.
-Some do stay small for their entire life but there are just as many that catch up to their normal weight with time.
+Some stay small for their entire life, but just as many catch up to their normal weight with time.

-If you chart the growth weight of puppies, you will see that low birth weight puppies do grow more slowly than their litter mates.
+If you chart the growth weight of puppies, you will see that low-birth-weight puppies grow more slowly than their litter mates.

-This is typical across breeds for the runt who was small at birth and remained small.
+This is typical across breeds for the runt, who remained small at birth.
 But the opposite can also be stated for runt puppies.

 Once given the right nutrition that runts may not have received in utero due to their position within the uterine horns, they catch up and often weigh more than their litter mates upon maturity.

-The best way to determine whether your teacup puppy will remain small is to observe the parents and grandparents of the puppy.
-Of course, this is normally impossible if you are purchasing a puppy from a pet store or sight unseen over the internet.
+Observing the puppy's parents and grandparents is the best way to determine whether your teacup puppy will remain small.
+Of course, this is normally impossible if you purchase a puppy from a pet store or sight unseen over the internet.